-- 78 2.
-Research, Scholarly, and Creative Activities (RSCA): - For all RSCA that does not appear under Works in Progress, candidate must: - a.
+- 2. Research, Scholarly, and Creative Activities (RSCA): - For all RSCA that does not appear under Works in Progress, candidate must:

+- a.
 Label according to CLA definitions for publication status and peer review (see 1.2.1E). - b.
 Place all previously claimed work under the double line. - c.
 List RSCA-related external grants. - d.
 Briefly annotate each peer-reviewed publication listed with the following: - i.
-Description of publication venue (e.g., journal, media, volume, event, performance, etc.) vis-à-vis the discipline and/or subfield; 86 87 ii.
-Rationale for publication venue choice; iii.
-Explanation of candidate's contribution to co- and multi-authored RSCA.
-88 89 3.
-Service activities, including term of service, offices held, degree of participation, and responsibilities.
-90 91 92 B. Narrative addressing the three areas of evaluation (instructional activities, RSCA, and service).
-This 93 three-part narrative shall be submitted via the Candidate Statement Form\, which allows up to 3,000 94 words.
-95 C. Workload Assignment Form.\ 96 97 98 D. Academic Advisor Report (as appropriate).
-99 E. All peer-reviewed publications for the period of review, including (for each): 100 101 102 1.
-Proof of peer review for peer-reviewed publications, including documentation provided by the publisher or editor, or as appropriate to the discipline or form of RSCA.
+Description of publication venue (e.g., journal, media, volume, event, performance,

+91 92 B. Narrative addressing the three areas of evaluation (instructional activities, RSCA, and service).
+This 93 three-part narrative shall be submitted via the Candidate Statement Form, which allows up to 3,000 94 words.
+95 96 C. Workload Assignment Form.
+97 98 D. Academic Advisor Report [†] (as appropriate).
+99 100 E. All peer-reviewed publications for the period of review, including (for each): 101 102 1.
+Proof of peer review for peer-reviewed publications, including documentation provided by the 102 publisher or editor, or as appropriate to the discipline or form of RSCA.
 103 2.
-Proof of publication status for all RSCA submitted with the RTP file including in press, forthcoming, 104 105 accepted, or under contract with a complete manuscript, as appropriate to the discipline or form of RSCA.
-106 107 F. Student course evaluation summaries for each section of courses taught for which formal student 108 course evaluations were required during the period of review.
+Proof of publication status for all RSCA submitted with the RTP file including in press, forthcoming, 105 accepted, or under contract with a complete manuscript, as appropriate to the discipline or form of RSCA.
+106 accepted, of ander contract with a complete manascript, as appropriate to the discipline of form of reservi- 107 F. Student course evaluation summaries for each section of courses taught for which formal student 108 course evaluations were required during the period of review.
 109 110 G. One representative syllabus for each course taught during the period of review.
-111 H. Course materials providing evidence of teaching effectiveness, as described in Section 2.1.3.
-112 I. All prior RTP reviews, periodic evaluations, and evidence of mentoring (i.e., mini-review 113 114 evaluations or other) over the full review period, including the candidate's responses or rebuttals, if any.
-For promotion to rank of Professor, all evaluations for tenure and promotion to Associate Professor, and 115 as applicable any ETF evaluations, shall be included.
-116 J. Index of all materials prepared by the candidate except the index of open-period materials, which 117 shall be prepared by the department RTP committee chair or designee.
-118 119
+111 112 H. Course materials providing evidence of teaching effectiveness, as described in Section 2.1.3.
+113 I. All prior RTP reviews, periodic evaluations, and evidence of mentoring (i.e., mini-review 114 evaluations or other) over the full review period, including the candidate's responses or rebuttals, if any.
+115 For promotion to rank of Professor, all evaluations for tenure and promotion to Associate Professor, and 116 as applicable any ETF evaluations, shall be included.